Teaching Associate Professor

 *Course is taught online

 Dr. Kari Morgan is a Teaching Associate Professor at Kansas State University.
-She serves as the program chair of the Integrative Human Sciences Unit (including Family & Consumer Sciences), coordinator of the Health and Human Sciences Well-Being courses, and an instructor of multiple courses across the College of Health and Human Sciences.
+She serves as the program chair of the Integrative Human Sciences Unit and Family and Community Services graduate program, coordinator of the Health and Human Sciences Well-Being courses, and an instructor of multiple courses across the College of Health and Human Sciences.

 Dr. Morgan’s academic and professional career has focused on teaching, research, and application in human sciences.
 Her experience includes working at the United States Department of Agriculture at the Family Economics Research Group and with Cooperative Extension; serving as an Infant Development Specialist with the University of Wisconsin Extension; working with state-level Family Impact Seminars; and serving as an educator at the University of Wisconsin, University of Wyoming, and Kansas State University.
 Kari has served on State and community boards focused on family and human sciences, and actively volunteers in her community.